Most Kane County municipalities already have decided to continue collecting the 1% grocery tax after the state lets it sunset at the end of 2025.

 The St. Charles market is one of nine stores in Illinois owned by the Marquez family.
 The first La Huerta opened in Addison in 1981.

 When announcing the sunsetting of the grocery tax, Gov. JB Pritzker gave every municipality in Illinois the option to implement their own grocery tax and even provided municipalities with sample ordinances.
-Each local tax enacted will be identical to the state tax, as the language in the municipal ordinances mirrors the state statute.
+Each local tax enacted will be identical to the state tax as the language in the municipal ordinances mirrors the state statute.

 Municipalities have until Oct.
-1 to approve their own ordinances, if they wish to implement the tax by the first of next year.
+1 to approve their own ordinances if they wish to implement the tax by the first of next year.

-Sharkey is a graduate of St. Charles School District 303 and is an editor for the Illinois Policy Institute.
+Sharkey is a graduate of St. Charles School District 303 and an editor for the Illinois Policy Institute.

 :quality(70)/cloudfront-us-east-1.images.arcpublishing.com/shawmedia/6G7PYIFA3RHE5JJ4E4S5QDYBWM.jpg)